Monte Carlo investigation of phase changes and the order of transition of Ising modeled single-walled Nanotube: Simulation results and its discussions

-In a similar way, the interaction strength between the layers, $J_2$ is fixed as $-1.0$ and the interaction strength within the layer, $J_1$ is varied from $-1.0$ to $-0.2$, which brings the AFM order of the system.
-The corresponding average magnetization and magnetic susceptibility plots for AFM are shown in Fig. \ref{f4}.
-The temperature-dependent magnetization for AFM in Fig. \ref{f4a} is zero at the lower temperatures, as all the spins are aligned in the anti-parallel pattern.
+In a similar way, the interaction strength between the layers, $J_2$, is fixed as $-1.0$ and the interaction strength within the layer, $J_1$, is varied from $-1.0$ to $0.0$, which brings the system into G-type AFM ordering.
+The corresponding average magnetization and magnetic susceptibility plots are shown in Fig. \ref{f4}.
+The temperature-dependent magnetization for G-AFM in Fig. \ref{f4a} is zero at the lower temperature region, as all the spins are aligned in the anti-parallel pattern.
 The average magnetization curve increases steadily and reaches its saturation point, evidencing the transition to a random order state.
-The transition point is determined from the maximum value of susceptibility in Fig. \ref{f4b}.
-The transition temperature is shifted to lower values as the interaction strength, $J_1$ increases.
+The transition point is determined from the maximum value of susceptibility (Fig. \ref{f4b}).
+The transition temperature is shifted to the lower values as the interaction strength, $J_1$, increases.
 The maximum value of susceptibility also increases with increase in $J_1$.

-\end{minipage} \\ \\ The $T_{C}$ for FM and AFM interactions are tabulated in Table. \ref{T1} and the phase diagram, i.e., ${T_C}$ vs ${J_1}$, is plotted in Fig. \ref{f5}.
-As the interaction strength ${J_1}$ increases, the transition temperature is increasing for FM interaction and decreasing for AFM interaction.
+Though the interaction strength, $J_1=0$, the system follows the G-type AFM order.

+The system evolving with opposite interaction (A type: $J_1=+1$, $J_2=-1$) and (C type: $J_1=-1$, $J_2=+1$) are respectively shown in Figs. \ref{f5} and \ref{f6}.
+The average magnetic observables for the A-type interaction namely, the average magnetization and susceptibility are shown in Figs. \ref{f5a} and \ref{f5b}.
+The magnetization curve (Fig. \ref{f5a}) clearly shows that the system exhibits AFM dominance despite the presence of FM interaction within the layers.
+The susceptibility plot (Fig. \ref{f5b}) shows a transition from the anti-ferromagnetic to the paramagnetic phase though the FM interaction is present.
+The transition temperature rises as $J_1$ interaction increases.

+Despite having a high FM interaction of $J_2=+1$, the magnetization plot in Fig. \ref{f6a} shows that the system follows C-AFM ordering.
+While for the interaction $J_1=0.0$, $J_2=+1$, system follows FM ordering which is already shown earlier in the inset plot of Fig. \ref{f3a}.
+The susceptibility curves are shown in Fig. \ref{f6b}.
+As the interaction $J_1$ is reduced towards $-1.0$, the value of $T_C$ changes towards higher temperature.
+The susceptibility peak is higher for $J_1=0.0$, $J_2=1.0$ and it is already highlighted in the inset plot of Fig. \ref{f3b}.

+The phase diagram is plotted for $T_C$ with various values of interaction strength, $J_1$ and is shown in Fig. \ref{f7}.
+The interaction $J_2$ is set to $+1$ and the interaction $J_1$ is raised from $-1.0$ to $1.0$ as in Fig. \ref{f7a}.
+Therein, the phase line separates the phases into C-AFM, FM and paramagnetic regimes.
+At $J_1=0.0$, the C-type AFM turns in to FM ordering due to the fixed value of $J_2=1.0$.
+The transition temperature for the interactions $J_2=-1$ and $-1.0 \leq J_1 \leq +1$ are plotted and shown in Fig. \ref{f7b}. $T_C$ is found to decreases with increase in $J_1$ till $J_1=0.0$ and above that it increases.
+The phase line separates the region of G-AFM, A-AFM and the Paramagnetic order.
+The system will follow the G-AFM ordering when $J_1=0.0$ and $T_C=2.0$ due to the fixed value of $J_2=-1.0$.
+The observations from these results suggest that though the system has a ferromagnetic interaction, a small anti-ferromagnetic interaction would lead the system to possess the anti-ferromagnetic ordering.